 Registration is a two-stage process.
-Please complete the initial Stage 1 signup below.
+Please complete the initial Stage 1 signup.
 Once reviewed and approved by the Tour coordinator, you will receive an automated email requesting you complete Stage 2.
-You are not a member until you have completed Stage 2 and paid your membership application fee.
-Members not completing both stages may be placed on the waiting list, this includes past members.
+You are NOT a member UNTIL you have completed Stage 2 and paid your membership application fee.
+Members not completing both stages will be placed on the waiting list, this includes past members.

 All participants (riders and support) are required to do the following: